 Assertive people are more likely to get constructive outcomes, engage their colleagues, feel more confident and strengthen relationships as a result.
-This is communication success.
+This is Effective communication success.

 There are many forms of communication.
 Among the most common, particularly in challenging situations are unproductive behaviours such as passive behaviour, aggressive behaviour and passive aggressive behaviour.